This article is an updated version of the one that was originally published on HotelLawBlog.com on 30 July 2014.

 The best marketing agents to present projects to investors want to work for the best and most established regional centers.
 Why should they try to compete with established track records, duplicate organizational structure, and teach someone about the business?

-In short, there are too many regional centers already, and most of them have no organization or proven ability to raise EB-5 financing, much less to do so in a timely, cost-effective or reliable way.
+In short, there are too many regional centers already, and most of them – particularly the new ones – have no organization or proven ability to raise EB-5 financing, much less to do so in a timely, cost-effective or reliable way.
+Immigrant investors prefer records of success, and so do smart developers.

 Warning!
 Forming a regional center means getting into the immigration business